HMS Flirt – Master Shipwright Edition (2024 Updated Kit to include 3-D Printed Cutter)

 • Multiple sizes of both black and natural rigging thread

-• Machined true scale pear wood blocks and deadeyes, along with laser cut pearwood closed heart blocks
+• Very High Quality CNC Machined true scale walnut blocks in 3, 4 and 5mm sizes, along with laser cut pearwood closed heart blocks

 • 64 page full colour building manual along with 10 full size plan sheets